TizenTeam/tau/tau/docs/guide/source/migration/switching-apps-to-tau.md

 ### Build app with library TAU

-### Change to application with TAU for example Single Page Application, from Tizen SDK
+### Change existing app to app with library TAU for example Single Page
+ Application, from Tizen SDK

 If you want use the TAU library in existing app, you should add folder with these library and you should change source path to library from `tizen-web-ui-fw.js` to `tau.js` and also path to `jquery.js` like below:

 Before:
 ``` mobile-wearable-tv